 I have always had an interest in spoliation of evidence.
-Spoliation is the negligent or intentional destruction or alteration of evidence or the failure to preserve evidence for relevant to future, and sometimes even pending, litigation.
-This is not an issue we see often in car accident cases but we do see it in truck accident and product liability cases and, to a less extent in medical malpractice claims.
+Spoliation is the negligent or intentional destruction or alteration of evidence or failing to preserve evidence for relevant to future, and sometimes even pending, litigation.
+This is not an issue we see often in car accident cases but we see it in truck accident and product liability cases and, to a lesser extent, in medical malpractice claims.

-The Maryland Court of Appeals took a look at this issue in Cumberland Insurance Group v.
+The Maryland Court of Appeals looked at this issue in Cumberland Insurance Group v.
 Delmarva Power.
 This case involved the treatment of spoliation of evidence when the physical object destroyed is itself the subject of the case.
 The context is a little boring.
 This is a battle between an insurance company and a utility company so, in my world, this is a bad guy on bad guy battle.
-The destruction here was also negligent which is a lot less sexy than willful destruction.
+The destruction here was also negligent, which is a lot less sexy than willful destruction.

-This affirms that within the jurisdiction of Maryland, tort claims may be dismissed for spoliation of evidence without demonstrable bad faith on the part of the spoliator.
+This affirms that, within the jurisdiction of Maryland, tort claims may be dismissed for spoliation of evidence without demonstrable bad faith on the part of the spoliator.
 The Court found Cumberland to be negligent in failing to notify Delmarva regarding the demolition which unfairly prejudiced Delmarva in its defense.
 The Court did not assert that Cumberland’s behavior was so egregious; that it intentionally demolished the property to deny Delmarva of the opportunity to defend itself.
-The case underscores that Maryland courts will hold parties feet to the fire when it comes to being diligent about preserving evidence that may be relevant to a claim until notification is sent to an opponent, or even a potential opponent, informing them the evidence may be destroyed.
+The case underscores that Maryland courts will hold parties feet to the fire for being diligent about preserving evidence that may apply to a claim until notification is sent to an opponent, or even a potential opponent, informing them the evidence may be destroyed.

 You can find the court’s opinion in Cumberland Insurance Group v.
 Delmarva Power here.